babelomics/MIGNON/4_advanced.md

 # Advanced configurations

-**Disclaimer**: In this section, users can find information about how to modify or improve MIGNON performance by tweaking its code or the default inputs.
-We do not recommend users to alter the MIGNON code unless they are completely sure about all the conflicts that a change can generate.
-Because of the dependency between the inputs and outputs of each task, errors can be hard to trace back.
+In this section, users can find information about how to modify or improve MIGNON performance by tweaking its code or default inputs.
+We do not recommend users to modify the MIGNON code unless they are completely sure about all the conflicts that a change can create.
+Given the dependency between the inputs and outputs of each task, errors can be hard to trace back.

 # Modularity

-Because of the underlying design of MIGNON, the different tools that make up the pipeline can be conceived as black boxes that receive an input and generate an output that is used as input for the next tool.
+Because of the underlying design of MIGNON, the different tools that make up the pipeline can be conceived as black boxes that receive an input and generate an output that is used as input for the next tool (input -> tool-1 -> output -> input -> tool-2 -> output).
 As all the executions occur within docker containers, the tools can be easily replaced if the new tool input/output match the workflow schema.
 By making small changes to the MIGNON WDL code (in terms of lines of code), users can replace a particular tool with little effort.
-To demonstrate this, we created a new version of the workflow where we changed the featureCounts tool for [HT-Seq](https://htseq.readthedocs.io/en/master/), which is an alternative tool to obtain the number of counts per gene used in the [Genomic Data Commons mRNA analysis pipeline](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/).
+To demonstrate this, we created a new version of the workflow where we replaced featureCounts by [HT-Seq](https://htseq.readthedocs.io/en/master/), which is an alternative tool to obtain the number of counts per gene used in the [Genomic Data Commons mRNA analysis pipeline](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/).

 The first step to include or substitute a tool is identifying the inputs and outputs that it requires and produces, respectively.
-In a very similar fashion to featureCounts, HT-Seq takes as input an alignment file (SAM or BAM) together with a genome annotation file (GTF) and outputs a tab-separated text file with the number of counts per gene in the GTF file.
-In this sense, we are going to replace featureCounts with a tool that performs the same task in the workflow. **However, unlike featureCounts, HT-Seq cannot be applied to several samples at the same time**.
-This creates a conflict because in MIGNON, featureCounts has a double purpose: it counts the number of reads per feature and **summarizes the output of the alignments into a single output, taking as input the array of alignment files**.
-To address this problem, we will start creating two different WDL tasks to perform the same steps that are carried out on the featureCounts execution: one that will run HT-Seq in a single sample manner and another one that will merge all the individual count tables.
+In a similar fashion to featureCounts, HT-Seq takes as input an alignment file (SAM or BAM) together with a genome annotation file (GTF) and outputs a tab-separated text file with the number of counts per gene in the GTF file.
+In this sense, featureCounts is being replaced by a tool that performs the same task in the workflow. **However, unlike featureCounts, HT-Seq cannot be applied to several samples at the same time**.
+This creates a conflict because in MIGNON, featureCounts has a double purpose: it counts the number of reads per gene and **also summarizes multiple alignments into a single output, taking as input the array of alignment files**.
+To address this problem, we will start creating two different WDL tasks to perform the same steps that are carried out with featureCounts: 1) One that will run HT-Seq in a single sample manner and 2) another one that will merge all the individual count tables.

 ```
 # 1 - HTSEQ